eea/clms-api-docs/source/download.md

       x_min = -12.480469
       y_min = 35.603719

-If not start and and date are entered for Wekeo and Legacy datasets, the used ones will be the following:
+If no start and and date are entered for Wekeo and Legacy datasets, the used ones will be the following:

       start_date: request date
       end_date: request date - 30 days